Zlika/theodore/README.md

 ### Compatibility

 The source code is portable and should compile on most platforms.
-However, this software is mostly tested on Linux and Android.
+However, this software is mostly tested on Linux.
 The Travis job checks that the code also builds on MacOS, and the AppVeyor job checks that the code also builds on Windows.
 Pull requests are welcomed to fix compilation and execution problems on other platforms.